-- Fold in the ground hazelnuts and flour so that you have a thick, sticky dough-paste.
+- Fold in the ground hazelnuts and flour.
+You should now have a thick, sticky dough-paste.

 - Scoop the dough into small, even, rounded piles on the baking sheet, leaving a gap between each, or roll into small even balls with your hands.

-- Press a good indent into the centre of each using your thumb or fingers.
+- Press a good indent into the centre of each ball using your thumb or fingers.

-- Fill each indent with a small scoop of Nutella and sprinkle with chopped hazelnuts.
+- Fill each indent with a small spoonful of Nutella and sprinkle with chopped hazelnuts.

 - Bake for 15 to 18 minutes until the outer case is dry and crisp.

-- Turn off the oven and leave the biscuits in the oven to cool.
+- Turn off the oven and open the door to cool slightly for a minute.

 - When they have cooled enough to feel crisp underneath, remove from the oven and transfer to a wire rack.

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist

 - Cook Blog Share with Lost In Food